b0o/surfingkeys-conf/README.tmpl.md

 </tbody>
 </table>

+There are also mappings to open academic papers from 70+ publishers using a DOI handler.

 ### Omnibar Search Engine Integrations

 To open the omnibar integration for a search engine, press the search leader key (`a` by default) followed by the alias for the desired search engine, as found in the table below.